Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-identity.md

 The image above reveals two registrars:

-- Registrar 0, FcxNWVy5RESDsErjwyZmPCW6Z8Y3fbfLzmou34YZTrbcraL charges 25 KSM per judgement
+- Registrar 0, FcxNWVy5RESDsErjwyZmPCW6Z8Y3fbfLzmou34YZTrbcraL charges 25 LUNAR per judgement
-- Registrar 1, Fom9M5W6Kck1hNAiE2mDcZ67auUCiNTzLBUdQy4QnxHSxdn charges 5 KSM per judgement
+- Registrar 1, Fom9M5W6Kck1hNAiE2mDcZ67auUCiNTzLBUdQy4QnxHSxdn charges 5 LUNAR per judgement

 To find out how to contact the registrar after the application for judgement or to learn who they are, we can check their identity by adding them to our Address Book.
 Their identity will be automatically loaded.